devalx/docker-teamspeak3/README.md

 * Ubuntu
 * Teamspeak 3 server
 * Adding a Licence file (planned)
+* make complete ts3 conf accessible (planned)

 #### Usage

   Following commands a just examples which should be ok for most installs.

-##### Starting
+  * Starting

     This starts a docker container in the background (-d) with direct mapping of the TS3 port (-p 9987:9987/udp) and sets the name to TS3.

     `sudo docker run --name TS3 -d -p 9987:9987/udp devalx/docker-teamspeak3`

-Logs
+##### Logs
+To get the created Admin secrets use this cmd:

+sudo docker logs TS3

+you can also specify the container id instead of TS3. this is helpful if you started/stopped several containers with TS3 as name because it then display all logs. (not sure)

+TODO saving data through links neceassry?

-Settings
+##### Settings
+This dockerfile can be customized be specifieing several ENV variables.
+All of these are optional.